-- Degree and Diploma applicants. - Basic Law Enforcement Training (BLET) applicants either prior to enrollment or during their first semester of enrollment. - Special Credit students enrolling in English, math or courses that require prerequisites. - Dual enrollment students from area high schools enrolling in English, math or classes that require prerequisites. - Area high school students enrolled in calculus under the Huskins Bill Cooperative Agreement.

-Students without a high school diploma who have to prove "ability to benefit."
+- Degree and Diploma applicants. - Basic Law Enforcement Training (BLET) applicants either prior to enrollment or during their first semester of enrollment. - Special Credit students enrolling in English, math or courses that require prerequisites. - Dual enrollment or Huskins Bill students from area high schools enrolling in English, math or courses that require prerequisites. - Students without a high school diploma who have to prove "ability to benefit."

-A student transferring from another institution who has successfully completed a freshman English, reading, basic math or algebra course is exempt from placement testing in those areas.
-If applicants tested prior to the adoption of ASSET in September 1990 have not enrolled in and successfullycompleted English and/or math classes, their test scores are invalid.
+A student transferring from another institution who has successfully completed a freshman English, reading, basic math or algebra course may be exempt from placement testing in those areas.
+If applicants tested prior to the adoption of ASSET in September 1990 have not enrolled in and successfully completed English and/or math classes, their test scores are invalid.
 ASSET test scores are valid for five years.